 X in this equation is the minimum contingency level

-LOLPSLOLPS is the LOLPLOLP function for the spinning reserve.
+SLOLPSLOLPS is the Shifted LOLPLOLP function for the spinning reserve.

-LOLPSLOLPS is different from the 60 minutes LOLPLOLP in Table 1, which is calculated based on the hourly error analysis.
+SLOLPSLOLPS is different from the 60 minutes SLOLPLOLP, which is calculated based on the hourly error analysis.
 The reserves are classified into two categories; those that are being provided by Resources in SCED and Load Resources providing Reg-Up and RRS and those that are being provided by Resources that are not currently available to SCED but could be made available in 30 minutes.
 Since the first reserve type is available immediately, those reserves are the only ones considered to be available to respond to any event that happens in the first 30 minutes of the hour.
 All reserve types are then considered to be available to respond to events that happen in the second 30 minutes of the hour.
-From the hourly error analysis, a mean () and standard deviation () for the 60 minute LOLP is determined for each of the different seasons and time blocks.
-Because the error analysis is hourly, to capture the events within the first 30 minutes for πS(RS), the μ and needs to be scaled to reflect the 30 minute timeframe, with hour:
+Because the error analysis is hourly, to capture the events within the first 30 minutes for πS(RS), the distribution parameters μneed to be scaled to reflect the 30 minute timeframe, with hour:

+μs'=δ*μs=0.5μs

-So the LOLPSLOLPS can be calculated based on the 60 minute LOLPLOLP as follows:
+So the SLOLPSLOLPS can be calculated based on the 60 minute SLOLPLOLP as follows:

-24 πSRS curves are developed based on the season and the time of day.
+SLOLPsμs',σ',R=SLOLP0.5μs,0.707σ,R=1-CDF(0.5μs,0.707σ,R)

 Calculation of Curve πNS(RSNS):